Antilos/but-2020-sur-proj/README.md

 ## How to run:

-Required packages and their version can be found in the *requirements.txt* file.
+Required packages and their version can be found in the *requirements.txt* file.<br>
 If any packages are missing or are of an incorrect version please run:

 > pip install -r requirements.txt